College of Education International Programs

 Prior participation in the IGlobal Foundation Program is preferred but not required.

 The application process includes nomination by a designated educator or liaison, submission of a formal written application, and faculty review conducted by the University of Illinois IGlobal leadership team.
-Review may include a virtual or in-person interview and additional materials such as documented coursework or supplementary essays.

 Scholarly Dissemination